Pweder3/SMORT/Documentation/Launch Documentation.md

 <img src = "https://github.com/Pweder69/SMORT/blob/main/Documentation/Images/Images/smort.front.ignition1.jpg" width =200> <img src = "https://github.com/Pweder69/SMORT/blob/main/Documentation/Images/Images/smort.mid.ignition1.jpg" width =200> <img src = "https://github.com/Pweder69/SMORT/blob/main/Documentation/Images/Images/smort.tail.ignition1.jpg" width =200> <img src = "https://github.com/Pweder69/SMORT/blob/main/Documentation/Images/Images/motor.ignition1.jpg" width =200> <img src = "https://github.com/Pweder69/SMORT/blob/main/Documentation/Images/Images/ignitor.ignition1.jpg" width =300> <img src = "https://github.com/Pweder69/SMORT/blob/main/Documentation/Images/Images/endcap.ignition1.jpg" width =200> <img src = "https://github.com/Pweder69/SMORT/blob/main/Documentation/Images/Images/tubeview.ignition1.jpg" width =200>

+## Launch 5
+Launched April 25th, 2024.
+two luanched rockets.
+Success!?
+We changed the launch process from the rocket motor to an aircannon.
+The rocket exited the end of the barrel (unlike the other launch iterations) but the fins were shreaded before leaving the tube.
+This was due to someone leaving a AA battery and a piece from a 3D printed rocket.
+No deployable fins yet.
+For whatever reason, the filming of this iteration was botched on the first launch.
+The second filming was

+batteries killed it

+## Launch 6
+Launched April 29th, 2024.
+most successful.
+3 launches from the air cannon took place. deployable fins worked. had nice spin and landed on spring. the only thijng we still need to fix is the longevity of the rocket.
+After a coulpe of launches, the spring starts digging into the rocket head and the fusalage starts to crack a little.
+This is a very fixable problem.